scivision/xkblas/projects/xkblas/README.md

+# TODO
+Refactor the code so implementation is in C++ and create C bindings for the legacy API

 # Example build
 ```
 rm -rf CMakeCache.txt CMakeFiles && CC=clang CXX=clang++ CMAKE_PREFIX_PATH=$ONEAPI_ROOT:$CUDA_PATH:$CMAKE_PREFIX_PATH cmake -DUSE_CUDA=on -DUSE_CUBLAS=on -DUSE_SYCL=on -DUSE_MKL=on -DUSE_CLBLAST=on -DUSE_ZE=on -DCMAKE_BUILD_TYPE=Debug ../